The responsible conduct of research (RCR) in the sciences has been defined in relevant guidelines as:

 Today's research environment presents increasingly complex ethical and regulatory issues.
 As a result, many research sponsors and scientific organizations now consider that formal instruction in the responsible conduct of research is an essential component of research training in the sciences.

-NEU adheres to professional practices that encompass scholarly and research integrity and promotes, actively endorses, and participates in the instruction in the responsible conduct of research (RCR) for all faculty, students and staff, regardless of status, discipline, or source of funding.
+Northeastern University adheres to professional practices that encompass scholarly and research integrity and promotes, actively endorses, and participates in the instruction in the responsible conduct of research (RCR) for all faculty, students and staff, regardless of status, discipline, or source of funding.
 Our goal is to develop and make available to the Northeastern Research Community programs and materials that will increase the knowledge of and facilitate the practice of responsible research.

 The RCR instruction, as defined by federal agencies and by various scientific societies, covers the following content areas: